gksander/CIE-ColorConverter/README.md

 This will convert the RGB triple `[50, 100, 150]` to an XYZ triple.

+See [Converter Functions section](#converter-functions) for a list of all available functions.

 ## Converter Options

 There are a few independent variables/parameters when it comes to color model conversions, including: